 For each potential position, record this information in an organized checklist and compare the pros and cons in order to make an informed decision.

 One of the best ways to open up discussions after you have received a job offer is to ask for a meeting to discuss the offer.
-Here is a counter offer letter and counter offer email message you can use to initiate the conversation if you plan to make a counteroffer.
+Here is a counteroffer letter and counteroffer email message you can use to initiate the conversation if you plan to counteroffer.

 4. Research What You're Worth

 Take the time to research salaries for the particular job you're looking for.
-Information is power and once you've done your homework you'll be better equipped to get what you're worth in the marketplace.
+Information is power.
+Once you've done your homework you'll be better equipped to get what you're worth in the marketplace.